-At HF and lower VHF, I've found hole-through capacitors may filter better than their SMT counterparts.
+At HF and lower VHF, I've found q hole-through capacitor may sometimes filter better than their SMT counterpart.
 Click for a graphic that shows this.
-Presumably, the SMT caps exhibit lower Q than the equivalent hole-though part.
-At some frequency above 200 MHz, the lead inductance of the hole-through capactors may cause the opposite effect.
+Presumably, the SMT cap exhibited a lower Q than the equivalent hole-though part.
+At some frequency above 200 MHz, the lead inductance of the hole-through capactor may cause the opposite effect.